ForgeFlow/stock-rma/rma_account/README.rst

 ===========

 This module integrates Return Merchandise Authorizations (RMA) with invoices, allowing to:

 #.
 Create complete RMA's using existing invoices as a reference.
 #.
-Create refunds from RMA.
+Create refunds from a RMA.

 Usage
 =====

 RMA are accessible though Inventory menu.
-There's four menus, divided by type .
+There's four menus, divided by type.
 Users can access to the list of RMA or RMA lines.

 Create an RMA:

 #.
 Select a partner.
 Fill the rma lines by selecting an invoice.
 #.
 Request approval and approve.
 #.
 Click on RMA Lines button.
 #.
 Click on more and select an option: "Receive products", "Create Delivery
    Order, Create Refund".
 #.
 Go back to the RMA.
 Set the RMA to done if not further action is required.

 Bug Tracker
 ===========